 The person being cared for may have a long-term illness, a physical or sensory impairment, learning difficulties, mental illness or be affected by alcohol/substance misuse.

-Our School Service can provide;
+Our School Service provides:

 - One-to-one support sessions in school giving Young Carers the opportunity to talk confidentially to somebody who understands.